vtereshkov/umka-lang/examples/3dcam/3dcam.md

 ## Linux

 * Copy the following files to the `examples/3dcam` folder:
-  - From Raylib distribution (assuming the latest raylib version to be 4.5):
+  - From raylib distribution (assuming the latest raylib version to be 4.5):
     - `libraylib.so`
     - `libraylib.so.4.5.0`
     - `libraylib.so.450`